YingchuLo/Top-10-Interview-Question-Machine-Learning-/README.md

 ## 3).
 Please briefly describe the Random Forest classifier.
 How did it work?
 Any pros and cons in practical implementation?
 (Reference: BitTiger DS 501 Data Scientist Express Bootcamp)

-Random Forest Classifier could be seen as a cpmbination of several individual trees.
+Random Forest Classifier could be seen as a combination of several individual trees.
 At each tree split, a random sample of m features is drawn.
 For the output, if more than half of the trees predict 1 class (label 0/1), random forest predicts 1 class.

 ![](https://github.com/YingchuLo/Top-10-Interview-Question-Machine-Learning-/blob/master/image/Screen%20Shot%202019-01-13%20at%2012.11.01%20AM.png)